OpenNebula/addon-storpool/README.md

 ### Configuring the System Datastore

-This addon enables full support of transfer manager (TM_MAD) backend of type shared, ssh, or storpool for the system datastore.
+This addon enables full support of transfer manager (TM_MAD) backend of type shared, ssh, or storpool (*recommended*) for the system datastore.
 The system datastore will hold only the symbolic links to the StorPool block devices, so it will not take much space.
-See more details on the [Open Cloud Storage Setup](http://docs.opennebula.org/5.4/deployment/open_cloud_storage_setup/).
+See more details on the [Open Cloud Storage Setup](http://docs.opennebula.org/5.6/deployment/open_cloud_storage_setup/).

 If TM_MAD is storpool it is possible to have both shared and ssh datastores, configured per cluster.
 To achieve this two attributes should be set:

 * By default the storpool TM_MAD is with enabled SHARED attribute (*SHARED=YES*).
-But if the default behavior for SYSTEM datastores is to use `ssh`.
+But the default behavior for SYSTEM datastores is to use `ssh`.
 If a SYSTEM datastore is on shared filesystem then *SP_SYSTEM=shared* should be set in the datastore configuration
-* DATASTORE_LOCATION in cluster configuration should be set (pre OpenNebula 5.x+)

 ### Configuring the Datastore

-Some configuration attributes must be set to enable an datastore as StorPool enabled one:
+Some configuration attributes must be set to enable a datastore as StorPool enabled one:

 * **DS_MAD**: [mandatory] The DS driver for the datastore.
 String, use value `storpool`
 * **TM_MAD**: [mandatory] Transfer driver for the datastore.
 String, use value `storpool`